Utah Colocation

 Preferred Data Center Colocation Location

 Join the growing number of companies choosing to host their data infrastructure in Utah.
-Among them are many of the archival and data backup providers, large tech companies, startups and companies of all sizes just looking to reduce hosting costs and lower their disaster risk profile.
+Among them are many archival and data backup providers, large tech companies, startups, and large companies looking to reduce hosting costs and lower their disaster risk profile.
 The most prominent data center facility is the 1+ million sq. ft. government Utah data center facility, which is a giant data archive facility that leverages Utah’s low power costs and abundant local tech talent.

 Great Business environment